idle-man/iParrot/README.md

 Arguments:
   -s, --suite, -c, --case SUITE_OR_CASE
-                        test suite or case with path, *.yml or folder [required] -t, --target TARGET   output path for report and log, 'ParrotProject' as default -i, --interval INTERVAL
+                        test suite or case with path, *.yml or directory [required] -t, --target TARGET   output path for report and log, 'ParrotProject' as default -i, --interval INTERVAL
                         interval time(ms) between each step, use the recorded interval as default